 I never intended these works for public consumption.
 But if people like them, why not share them?

-Most of my books are Free to download.
+A great part of my pieces are Free to download.

 Please play and enjoy some of my hard work.